ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 }
 ```

-## Part Two: Add the constructor with a name parameter
+## Part 2: Add the constructor with a name parameter

 The constructor does not return a type and has the same name as the class.
 Generally, the constructors we want clients to use are the same visibility of the class.
 Since `Student` is `public`, we will make the constructor `public` as well.

 Set the `Student.name` instance variable to `null`.

+Add the constructor as shown

 ```java